PalNilsson/json2sqlite/README.md

 `python3 execute.py --db queuedata.db --sql "SELECT * FROM queuedata WHERE timefloor>0 LIMIT 1;" --pretty`

-(this will return a proper python dictionary, pretty printed).
+(this will return a list of proper python dictionaries, pretty printed).

 TODO: Create the annotations table from annotated_queuedata.json.